xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Task configuration/Configure reader plug-in/Configure HBase Reader.md

 ]
     ```

-In normal mode, for the specified Column information, you must enter type and select one from name or value.
+In normal mode, for the specified Column information, you must enter type and select one information from name or value.

 -   **In multiVersionFixedColumn mode**